blerg-rush/odin-ruby/README.md

 rails s
 ```

-_Note:_ To prevent the development server from re-packaging assets every time a page is loaded, you can install Foreman and run an instance of the Foreman server in a bash instance from the root directory:
+_Note:_ To prevent the development server from re-packaging assets every time a page is loaded, you can install Foreman and run an the Foreman server in a bash instance from the root directory:

 ```bash
 gem install foreman